Accelerated Pathway Resources

-These forms, samples, policies, and resources are for licensed accredited child care and Public School Prekindergarten programs that meet MN Statutes 124D.15 earning a Rating in the Accelerated Pathway.
+These forms, samples, policies, and resources are for licensed accredited child care and public school-based prekindergarten programs that meet Minnesota Statutes 124D.15 earning a Rating in the Accelerated Pathway.

 Not sure if you should be participating in Accelerated Pathway?
 Read more about the Rating Pathways.

 There are different application materials for Accelerated Pathway programs based on the type of program:

 Learn more about the Rating process and requirements for accredited child care.

 Frequently Asked Questions

 We’ve compiled a list of Accelerated Pathway FAQs.
 If you have any other questions about the process, please connect with the right contact person for your program.

 Learn more about the Parent Aware Standards and Indicators and how they measure best practice in child care and early education.

 Programs earn accreditation from national child care organizations for meeting higher standards than required for state licensing, and typically meet or exceed requirements for a Parent Aware Rating.
 Programs with an accreditation from an organization below are strongly encouraged to apply for the Accelerated Pathway.